webwizo/codeigniter-console/README.md

-# codeigniter-console
+### codeigniter-console
 A CodeIgniter 3.x framework console.

-# Installation
+### Installation
 ```js
 "require-dev": {
     "webwizo/codeigniter-console": "dev-master"
 }
 ```

-# Usage
-You can then run CodeIgniter in the command line using:

-Run CLI utility:
+### Getting Started
+If you successfully installed CodeIgniter, run this command:
 ```
 vendor/bin/codeigniter --help
 ```
+this will show you a default composer and installed packages command list.

 Create controller:
 ```